 However, much like speedy crash diets, crash makeovers rarely work.
 Small twists and tweaks are more effective and longer lasting than a massive, emotionally charged overhaul.
 Find a way to break the rut in small incremental steps, doing one or two things each day that change the routine just enough to make you do a double take in the mirror.

 Adding a scarf, wearing a statement necklace, wearing drop earrings instead of the same old posts or even just wearing red by choice!
 Not only will others notice, so will you.
 It’s natural and healthy to grow and evolve, and when we consistently opt for the same-old, same-old, we are stunting our growth emotionally and opting out of the bigger things as well.
 Transformation happens from the inside out.
 Start small and grow.

 Remember it is not the destination but rather the journey.
 Now throw open the car window and let the wind take your hair for a ride!

 Need more inspiration to drive out of the neutral zone?
 Grab a copy of Confidence Is Always in Style, a sassy guide for taking strategic control of your image.
-Click the link here and enter discount code SIXTY to receive the printed version for 10 USD plus shipping.
-Printed versions only ship within the US, but for those of you outside the US, the download version is available here.

 Has your shopping gone from pleasurable to painful?
 Do you find yourself purchasing the same style and color of clothes?
 What do you think is the essence of fashion over 60?
 Is your wardrobe filled with “emotionally charged” purchases?
 Please join the conversation in the comments.